top of page

 We offer a repurchase option if you no longer wish to retain the cemetery plots you purchased from us.
 We will buy back the plots from you at any time for the price you initially paid, provided no monuments have been erected on the plots.
 This policy ensures that you have a flexible option should your circumstances or plans change, reflecting our commitment to supporting our members’ needs with integrity and respect.

-You can transfer the ownership of your plots to another member of your family by contacting the Cemetery Association.
+You can transfer ownership of your plots to another family member by contacting the Cemetery Association.

-If you wish to transfer your plots to anyone other than a family member, regardless of whether they are members of Congregation Agudath Israel, the Cemetery Association must repurchase the plots and resell them to the new owners.
+If you wish to transfer your plots to anyone other than a family member, whether or not that person is a member of Congregation Agudath Israel, you must first sell the plots back to the Cemetery Association, which will resell them to the new owners.

 Those seeking religious guidance on issues related to cremation or the burial of cremated remains should consult the rabbis of Congregation Agudath Israel.
 The Cemetery Association will then follow up with the family to assist.